SenorBlanco/WebGPU-Compatibility/proposal.md

 ### 10. Disallow bgra8unorm-srgb textures.

-**Justification**: OpenGL ES does not support BGRA texture formats.
+**Justification**: OpenGL ES does not support sRGB BGRA texture formats.

 **Alternatives considered**:
 - use a compute shader to swizzle bgra8unorm-srgb to rgba8unorm-srgb on `copyBufferToTexture()` and the reverse on `copyTextureToBuffer()`